Unboxed-Software/solana-course/content/rust-macros.md

 Function-like procedural macros are best suited for simple code generation tasks that require only a single input and output stream.
 They are easy to understand and use, and they provide a straightforward way to generate code at compile time.

-### Attribute marcos
+### Attribute macros

-Attribute macros define new attributes, which are attached to items in a Rust program such as functions and structs.
+Attribute macros define new attributes that are attached to items in a Rust program such as functions and structs.

 ```rust
 #[my_macro]